 Had they been able to believe that images only occulted or masked the Platonic idea of God, there would have been no reason to destroy them.
 One can live with the idea of a distorted truth.
 But their metaphysical despair came from the idea that the images concealed nothing at all […] This death of the divine referential has to be exorcised at all cost.

 Baudrillard’s iconoclasts understand that a God that can be reduced to symbols is already dead.
 Iconoclasts destroy religious icons not out of fidelity to an ineffable Godhead beyond time and space, but out of fear that the God they worship no longer exists.
-At first glance, a strange motive to impose on Sunni Moslems and Calvinist Christians over a thousand year span… but let’s grant the speculation that iconoclasm and fanaticism in general might conceal a fear, gnawing at the faithful, that the belief for which they kill or destroy is false.
-It’s a plausible suggestion: that religious (or political) violence is engaged in as an exorcism of doubt.
+At first glance, a strange motive to impose on Sunni Moslems and Calvinist Christians over a thousand year span… but let’s grant as plausible the speculation that iconoclasm and fanaticism in general might conceal a gnawing fear that the belief for which the fanatic kills or destroys is false, that religious (or political) violence is engaged in as an exorcism of doubt.

 The priest class destroys itself by reducing God to signifiers.
 The divine identity is lost under a mountain of simulacra, and we no longer know what God is.
 So far so reasonable.
 Does that mean we no longer know what reality is?
 Baudrillard presents the death of truth as an absolute truth; a new orthodoxy.

 ‘Henceforth’, he decrees, ‘it is the map that engenders the territory.’